Nuclear Fuel Cycle Optimization

 Authority gates · 1

-The system must not commit to fuel procurement, reload strategy, or outage timing without approval from designated plant decision-makers.
-[S1][S2]
+The system must not commit to reload strategy, fuel procurement, or outage timing changes without review and approval from designated fuel planning and plant engineering leaders [S1][S2].

 Why this step is human